Sunday, 20 February 2022

 Based on this regret, we can resolve to do things differently in the future.
 The key is sincerity.
 Even if we end up making the same mistake or sin more than once, the very fact that we are trying our best is important, is helpful for our spiritual progress.

 And then, if we have wronged somebody, there is a need to make amends.
 This obviously depends upon the specifics of the situation-- it may involve an apology, some action or something else.
 Again it takes courage to do this.
-It can be bruising to the ego but it necessary.
+It can be bruising to the ego but it is necessary.
 And actually, often a sincere apology solves many issues between people, especially minor ones.

 For more serious sins and mistakes where we have betrayed somebody's trust or done something really wrong, an apology is appropriate but may not be adequate.
 We may have to allow time, perhaps a great deal of time, to see whether the situation can improve.